RafaelSchubert/nosql-exercicio-neo4j/README.md

   WHERE filme.released IN [1960, 1970, 1980, 1990, 2000]
   RETURN filme.title AS Filme, filme.released AS Lancamento;

-- Exercise 4.13: Retrieve the movies that have an actorâ€™s role that is the name of the movie.
+- Exercise 4.13: Retrieve the movies that have an actor’s role that is the name of the movie.
 > MATCH (filme:Movie)<-[atuacao:ACTED_IN]->(:Person)
   WHERE filme.title IN atuacao.roles
   RETURN filme;